The Story You Haven’t Heard about the Lindbergh Kidnapping

 Why did the Lindbergh family demonstrate a hesitation, a reluctance, to talk about it?

 Racism is a powerful thing, a power that continues to amaze me.
 I know Bill Allen isn’t the only Black man who has been on the receiving end of egregious racist behavior.
 But I can only tell you the story about this particular Black family.

 With quiet dignity Bill Allen continued to live up the street from me on South Main in Pennington.
 He would spend much of his time tinkering on junk cars in the back of his house; never without Red Man chewing tobacco in his pocket.
 I would run up and down the street with the neighborhood kids and see him out back and sometimes I’d go talk to him for a while.
 I can’t remember what we talked about but I do remember how tiny his house was, only two rooms downstairs and the same upstairs.
 They used an outhouse.

 The house has been torn down now for decades and a brand new spanking model sits in its place.
 The newcomers have no idea about the little house that used to be there– or the family.
 It’s time these stories are told.

-Beverly Mills, co-author with Elaine Buck, of the forthcoming book on the history of the Stoutsburg Cemetery, was the winner of the 2015 Pennington Historic Preservation Award.
+Beverly Mills, co-author with Elaine Buck, of the book on the history of the Stoutsburg Cemetery, published November 2018, was the winner of the 2015 Pennington Historic Preservation Award.
 As an African American raised in a town with less than one percent Black population, Beverly Mills speaks widely on the historical significance of African American Cemeteries in New Jersey as well their importance in US history.
 Aside from her father and mother, other descendants of Beverly’s are buried in Stoutsburg, including great-grandparents, grandparents, an aunt, uncle and cousins.